 - The applicant places a sign on the property advertising the requested zoning change.

 - The request is reviewed and discussed with the applicant as to its conformance with the Comprehensive Plan, Thoroughfare Plan, Park Plan and other adopted guidelines of the city.
-Staff then formulates a recommendation to the Planning and Zoning Commission for approval or denial based on this review.
+Staff then formulates a recommendation to the Planning & Zoning Commission for approval or denial based on this review.

-- Written notices of the public hearing before the Planning and Zoning Commission are sent to all property owners within 200 feet of the property to be rezoned, as required by state law, and others within 500 feet as a courtesy.
+- Written notices of the public hearing before the Planning & Zoning Commission are sent to all property owners within 200 feet of the property to be rezoned, as required by state law, and others within 500 feet as a courtesy.
 Although state law only requires notice to be given 10 days in advance, our ordinance requires notices to be sent 20 days in advance.
 In addition, all known homeowner associations within 1,500 feet are sent a notice as well.
 The notices include a response letter that can be sent back registering the property owner’s support or opposition to the case.

-- The Planning and Zoning Commission holds a public hearing at their regular meeting, and anyone can get up and speak for or against the case.
+- The Planning & Zoning Commission holds a public hearing at their regular meeting, and anyone can get up and speak for or against the case.
 The Commission may recommend approval, denial, or to table a zoning request.
 If the Commission recommends approval, the case is automatically scheduled for a public hearing before the City Council.
 If the Commission denies a request, the applicant has 30 days to appeal this decision to the City Council.

 - Notice of the public hearing before the City Council is published in the newspaper at least 15 days in advance of the hearing.
 Written notice is not mailed again to individual property owners.
 The City Council will hold the public hearing, and may approve, deny, or table the applicant’s request.